 The trail rises up through the valley but then makes a few significant passes through gaps in the ridge.
 These sections of the trail were incredibly dense although we came across a few ancient runs and houses along the way.
 I definitely felt the call of the wild while hiking through these parts of Nun’s Valley and with towering cliffs on either side of us, it made me feel quite small as I trekked through.

 On this day, the summit at Pico Ruivo was completely inside clouds but luckily I’ve seen it before during nice weather so I can show you what to expect.
-These photos below are all from Pico Ruivo summit but on different days and different times.
-It’s great for sunrise and sunset or any time where you can be above the clouds.
+The photos below are all from the Pico Ruivo summit but on different days and at different times.
+It’s great for sunrise and sunset or any time when you can be above the clouds.
 It’s hit and miss though and hard to predict as the clouds move so quickly.

 After the summit of Pico Ruivo we took an alternate route back down into Nun’s Valley called ‘Portais Path’.
 It is sign-posted in some parts but mostly it is unclear and not used often as it was quite overgrown.
 The trail was mostly a downhill trek through the thick bush but it opened up for some scenic views about halfway down into the valley.